 It may be better to demonstrate the effects of reducing power first and then trimming for a descent at a low power setting, for example 1500 RPM, which will provide for a greater pitch change when demonstrating the effects of increasing power.
 Using full power for this gives a very good demonstration, especially as the aeroplane is trimmed for a descent.

-The student should experience compensating for the power changes with appropriate pitch and balance application – “keeping the picture the same.”
+The student should experience compensating for the power changes with appropriate pitch and balance inputs – effectively remaining straight and level (although not yet taught).

 The instructor should trim the aeroplane as required.

 The use of elevator trim to relieve control loads and maintain a constant attitude is demonstrated next.
 Be aware that the aeroplane is trimmed for an attitude, not an altitude or airspeed.
 The student should be given the controls in an out-of-trim state, asked to hold a constant attitude – any attitude will do – you then apply trim to load the control (caution: do not use excessive amounts of trim in case the student suddenly lets go of the control column), while keeping 'the picture' in front the same.
 When the student can feel that they are pushing or pulling in an effort to maintain the attitude they should move the trim in the appropriate direction to remove the load.